Home / Services / Built-Up Roofing

 Ply Sheet Installation

-Multiple plies installed with hot asphalt (or cold-applied adhesive).
-Proper asphalt temperature, application coverage, and ply overlap critical for performance.
+Multiple plies installed with hot asphalt (or cold-applied adhesive where appropriate).
+Asphalt temperature, application coverage, and ply overlap are tightly managed — these are where BUR jobs succeed or fail.

 04